rishivanukuru/rishivanukuru.github.io/index.md

 Hello there!
 My name is Rishi.

-I am a designer and human-computer interaction (HCI) researcher.
+I am a designer and human-computer interaction researcher.
 I build and study new interfaces that support meaningful collaboration across space and over time.

 I recently completed my PhD in the [ATLAS Institute](https://www.colorado.edu/atlas/) at the University of Colorado Boulder.
 I was part of the [ACME Lab](https://www.colorado.edu/atlas/acme-lab) and advised by [Ellen Do](https://www.colorado.edu/atlas/ellen-yi-luen-do).

 Here is my [CV](/cv), a list of [publications](/publications), and a [video](/defense2026) of my defense.

 Before joining ATLAS, I completed an undergraduate degree in Civil Engineering and a graduate degree in Interaction Design, both from the Indian Institute of Technology Bombay.